Shipowners' Liability (Sick and Injured Seamen) Convention, 1936

 Shipowners' Liability (Sick and Injured Seamen) Convention, 1936 is an International Labour Organization Convention.

 It was established in 1936, with the preamble stating:

-Having decided upon the adoption of certain proposals with regard to the liability of the shipowner in case of sickness, injury or death of seamen,...

-The Convention was ratified by the United States Senate and made effective by proclamation of the President on 29 October 1939, 54 Stat.
+The convention was ratified by the United States Senate and made effective by proclamation of the President on 29 October 1939, 54 Stat.
 1963, 1704.
 In Warren v.
 United States, 340 U.S. 523 (1951), the Supreme Court considered the application and interpretation of Article 2 of the Convention in a seaman's case against his employer, the United States, in its capacity as owner of the merchant ship S. S. Anna Howard Shaw.

 While on shore leave, the seaman visited a dance hall.
 An adjoining room overlooking the ocean had French doors that opened to an unprotected ledge.
 The seaman stepped out onto the ledge, lost his balance, and fell.
 He sued to recover maintenance and cure.

 The district court awarded maintenance and cure and the Second Circuit Court of Appeals disallowed it.
 Reversing, the Supreme Court noted: